-Nominations deadline: Friday 29 August 2014.
+Nominations deadline: 31 August 2020

 How to apply

-- a CV.
+- A CV.

-Criteria for applicants
+Criteria for applicants:

 - The award is open to junior and senior alumni alike who are registered members of the EMBL Alumni Association, irrespective of when they left EMBL.